 - Once the dough is ready, make the dim sum by punching the dough then cutting it into quarters.
 Stretch out and lightly flour one quarter at a time, then cut the dough into 12 pieces.

-- One piece at a time, add a tbsp of the filling to its middle, the fold up the ends over the filling.
+- One piece at a time, add a tbsp of the filling to its middle, then fold the ends up over the filling.
 Twist the dough’s top so it sticks together.

-- Once all the dim sums are done, let them rest for about 30 minutes before steaming it.
+- Once all the dim sums are done, let them rest for about 30 minutes before steaming them.

-- Add all dim sums to a bamboo steamer over a wok, leaving some space between them to prevent it from sticking, for about 15 minutes or until the are cooked through.
-To make sure the dumplings don’t stick to the bamboo steamer, lightly spray some oil over it or use a bed of lettuce on top of the racks instead.
+- Add all dim sums to a bamboo steamer over a wok, leaving some space between them to prevent from sticking, for about 15 minutes or until they are cooked through.
+To make sure the dumplings don’t stick to the bamboo steamer, lightly spray some oil over them or use a bed of lettuce on top of the racks instead.

-- Let the dim sum cool for a bit when they’re ready and serve it with the sauce.
+- Allow the dim sum to cool for a while once they’re ready and serve with the sauce.
 Ta-da!